cavaunpeu/willwolf.io-source/content/articles/deriving-the-softmax-from-first-principles.md

 $$
 where $\Phi = \{\phi_1(\mathbf{D_1}), ..., \phi_k(\mathbf{D_k})\}$ and $G$ is the *induced graph* for $\Phi$.

-The first half of this lemma does nothing more than restate the definition of an unnormalized Gibb's distribution.
+The first half of this lemma does nothing more than restate the definition of an unnormalized Gibbs distribution.
 Expanding on the second half, we note:

 > The graph induced by a set of factors is a pretty picture in which we draw a circle around each variable in the factor domain superset and draw lines between those that appear concurrently in a given factor domain.